cos316/assignment3-starter-code/README.md

-# COS316, Assignment 3: Cache
+# COS316, Assignment 3: In-Memory Cache

 ## Due: October 22 at 23:00

-# Cache
+# In-Memory Cache

 In this project, you will implement an abstract interface for an in-memory cache.